coala/coala/docs/Developers/Newcomers_Guide.rst

 .. note::

-    You can also add a profile picture to your Github account so that you can stand out from the crowd
+    You can also add a profile picture to your Github account so that you can stand out from the crowd!

 Step 5.
 Creating a Pull Request
 -------------------------------